rifatiyay/rifatiyay/README.md

 - 🏃🏻‍♀️ My mission is to learn and grow!
 So that one day I'll be able to reach my dream to contribute to my country's technology development, Indonesia .
 - ⚡ Fun fact: I'm a really excited girl hihii
 - 📝 "It's an imperfect world, but it's the only one we got"
-- 🏁My dream is to become a Software Engineering, and to solve real world problems!</p>
+- 🏁My dream is to become a Software Engineer, and to solve real world problems!</p>

  **Languages, Tools and Technologies:**